vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 Broadcom is not currently aware of exploitation “in the wild.”
 If that changes the advisory and this document will be updated.
 Please subscribe to the VMSA mailing list (link above) for proactive alerts.

+### If I updated with the initial patches in VMSA-2024-0019 do I need to update with VMSA-2024-0019.2?

+Yes.
+These new updates resolve issues reported to us after the initial release, including operational issues with the vSphere client.

+### Do I have to apply both sets of patches?

+Security updates are cumulative within a product branch.
+If you apply the latest patches for a supported version of vSphere or Cloud Foundation you will have all of the updates.

 ### Do I have to update VMware vCenter?

 Yes; vCenter is affected by this VMSA.